-In the evening devotees sing bhajans, perform puja, offer specially prepared naivedyams (or bhog or navratri recipes) and then distribute naivedyam among other devotees and friends.
+In the evening, devotees sing bhajans, perform puja, offer specially prepared naivedyams (or bhog or Navratri recipes), and then distribute naivedyam among other devotees and friends.

-In Mangalore, at Kudroli Gokarnanathakshetra (temple) clay idols of all 10 forms of Devi, along with Sharada and Ganesha idols are worshipped for a period of 10 days, and on the 10th night these idols are taken on tableaux across the city with lot of pomp and celebration.
+In Mangalore, at Kudroli Gokarnanathakshetra (temple), clay idols of all 10 forms of Devi, along with Sharada and Ganesha idols, are worshipped for a period of 10 days, and on the 10th night, these idols are taken on tableaux across the city with lot of pomp and celebration.
 The tableaux procession lasts for around 12 hours and the idols return to the temple where one last puja is performed before being immersed in a large temple pond.

-This celebration has been popular in Mangalore since last 20 - 25 years and is popularly referred to as Mangalore Dussera.
+This celebration has been popular in Mangalore for the last 20 - 25 years and is popularly referred to as Mangalore Dussera.
 Sharada pooja is also very popular at Venkataramana Temples in the konkan region and the most popular among them are in Venkataramana Temples at Mangalore, Karkala, and Udupi.
 Dussera celebrations in Mysore is so famous that people from all over the world visit the city of Mysore to participate in the festivities.

 Goddess Shailputri (daughter of the mountain) is the deity of worship on the first day of Navaratri.
 By offering ghee or bhog prepared in ghee, devotees are believed to be blessed with good health.

 The ascetic Maa Brahmacharini is worshiped on the second day of Navratri.
-Just like her pure white saree, she is pleased with bhog prepared in white sugar and blesses devotees family with longevity.
+Just like her pure white saree, she is pleased with bhog prepared in white sugar and blesses devotees' family with longevity.

-Maa Kushmanda is the Goddess of health, wealth and strength, and is the deity of worship on the fourth day of Navaratra.
+Maa Kushmanda is the Goddess of health, wealth and strength and is the deity of worship on the fourth day of Navaratra.
 Devotees can seek her divine blessings by offering malpua as bhog.

-Goddess Kaalratri or Kalaratri is the fiercest form of Navadurga.
-Devotees who offer Jaggery or bhog prepared using jaggery are blessed with confidence, and can get rid of all negative energies.
+Goddess Kaalratri, or Kalaratri, is the fiercest form of Navadurga.
+Devotees who offer Jaggery or bhog prepared using jaggery are blessed with confidence and can get rid of all negative energies.

-On the ninth day Mata Siddhidatri blesses devotees with extraordinary powers.
+On the ninth day, Mata Siddhidatri blesses devotees with extraordinary powers.
 Bhogs prepared using til or sesame seeds are known to please the Goddess.